 Risks associated with flax seeds

-It’s true that flaxseeds come packed with nutrition however, there is a limitation attached to it.
+Flaxseeds indeed come packed with nutrition.
+However, there is a limitation attached to it.
 The following people should avoid including flax seed in their diet-

 - Those taking nonsteroidal anti-inflammatory medications (NSAIDs) or blood thinners such as aspirin or warfarin (Coumadin)